 If you are here in Switzerland as an expat, it can be time-consuming and confusing researching your pension options.
 And while everyone’s situation differs, there are three key benefits of the 2nd and 3rd Pillar Pensions that you may not be aware of and more importantly, can actually save you money.
-Our head of Investment Management Alastair McCaig was interviewed last year on CNN Money Switzerland about the Swiss Pillar System, here’s what you need to know:
+Our head of Investment Management Alastair McCaig has been interviewed on CNN Money Switzerland about the Swiss Pillar System, here’s what you need to know:

 1. The 3rd Pillar can reduce your tax burden each year